The Big 12 is moving swiftly to plug the holes looming with the upcoming departure of Oklahoma and Texas for the Southeastern Conference.

 The Longhorns and Sooners have said they will honor their current contracts with the Big 12 and do not plan to join the SEC until 2025, when the conference’s current television rights contracts with ESPN and Fox run out.

-If all accept, the Big 12 could have up to 14 members for at least a season or two.
+If that holds true, the Big 12 could have up to 14 members for at least a season or two.

 Since the Big 12 started play as a 12-team league in 1996, Texas and Oklahoma are the only teams to win national football championships.
 Texas is the nation’s richest athletic program while Oklahoma is the six-time defending conference champion and still the only Big 12 team to make the four-team College Football Playoff.
 The Sooners lost semifinal games in each of their four CFP appearances.